 - Finalists announced

 Phase I. Call for SISC student teams/individual students

 - April-August.
-Interested students/teams should enroll in three (3) credits of KIN 5461 Fall 2022.
-Mentoring support about social innovation, theme content, generating project ideas, and writing a proposal is the focus of this course.
+Interested students/teams should enroll in three (3) credits of KIN 5461 Fall 2023.
+Mentoring support for social innovation, theme content, generating project ideas, and writing a proposal is the focus of this course.

 Phase II: Proposal development

 - Competition teams will be expected to commit to the following.
-Preparing for the competition is a fair amount of work, but remember GIRSO faculty will help guide you in developing your projects and prepare for the competition.
+Preparing for the competition is a fair amount of work, but remember your instructor will help guide you in developing your projects and preparing for the competition.

 - Weekly class meetings on Mondays: 3:00-5:30 pm:

 - Orientation where you will learn more about the competition process, expectations, and how to prepare your plan and presentation for the competition and the support we can provide you.